forki/PoshRack/README.md

 #PoshRack

 #Description
-PoshStack is a Microsoft PowerShell v5 (or higher) client for OpenStack, built on the Rackspace.NET SDK v1.
+PoshStack is a Microsoft PowerShell v5 (or higher) client for the Rackspace-specific extensions to OpenStack, built on the Rackspace.NET SDK v1.

 The goal of this project is to give command line access to the Rackspace cloud from the Windows PowerShell client, allowing Windows system administrators, DevOps engineers and developers to easily and quickly manage and automate their work.